 Degenerative Disc Disease Diagnosis

 Degenerative disc disease or narrowing of the disc space can be identified on MRI scans and X-rays.

-However as not all ageing discs are symptomatic.
-It is important to see your physiotherapist who can ask you questions and perform tests to determine the source of your back pain and treat it accordingly.
+However, as not all ageing discs are symptomatic.
+It is important to see your back pain physiotherapist who can ask you questions and perform tests to determine the source of your back pain and treat it accordingly.

 Degenerative Disc Disease Treatment

 Although your intervertebral discs will continue to age over time, it is highly likely that your back pain will actually decrease and your symptoms are often able to be managed successfully with conservative treatment.